signalfx/integrations/collectd-jenkins/README.md

 # ![](./img/integrations_jenkins.png) Jenkins

 This directory consolidates all the metadata associated with the jenkins plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-jenkins)
+The relevant code for the plugin can be found <a target="_blank" href="https://github.com/signalfx/collectd-jenkins">here</a>

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)